-5. Install the first section of single wall stovepipe INSIDE the flue collar on the top of the stove, between the stove and the chimney, seal with high temp 2000-degree stove pipe sealant.
-Attach mounting screws in holes provided in flue collar, Or Install the Chimney Pipe Adapter Part into the stove collar and use 4" Class A HT Pipe from stove to chimney cap.
+5. Install the first section of single wall stovepipe INSIDE the Flue collar on the top of the stove, between the stove and the chimney.
+We recommend sealing with high-temp., 2000-degree stove pipe sealant.
+Attach mounting screws in holes provided in Flue collar, Or Install the Chimney Pipe Adapter Part into the stove collar and use 4" Class A HT Pipe from stove to chimney cap.

 6. Remember to Pre-drill your fastening points even if you are using a self-drilling screw 7.
 A clearance of 12 inches (12") between the 4" single wall stovepipe and combustible materials is required.
 A clearance of 2" can be maintained when using the UL approved Class A Insulated pipe.
-Check with authorities having jurisdiction in your area with any questions and to verify clearances.
+Check with authorities having legal control in your area with any questions and to verify clearances.